 Community Assistance Programs

-Fayette County Animal Rescue offers a Community Spay/Neuter Assistance Program as well as free doghouses, dogfood or cat houses to those in need.
+Fayette County Animal Rescue offers a Community Spay/Neuter Assistance Program as well as free doghouses, dogfood, cat food or cat houses to those in need.

 Every year approximately 3.7 million animals are euthanized in shelters.

 The single most important thing that we can do to save cats and dogs suffering from overpopulation is to spay and neuter them.
 Spaying and neutering are affordable surgeries that can prevent thousands of animals from being born, only to suffer and be euthanized in shelters later.

 Spaying and neutering makes a big difference: Just one unaltered female dog and her offspring can produce 67,000 puppies in only six years.
 In seven years, one female cat and her offspring can produce an incredible 370,000 kittens!

 In addition, spaying and neuter an animal helps them live longer, happier lives!
 Spaying eliminates the stress and discomfort that females endure when they are in heat and eliminates the risk of uterine cancer.
 Neutering reduces the likelihood of males to roam or fight, prevents testicular cancer, and reduces the risk of prostate cancer.

 The one-time cost of spaying or neutering is far lower than the expense involved in rescuing an animal, feeding and housing them and trying to find them new homes.
 It also is far more economical and humane than shelters that euthanize animals due to overpopulation and space constraints.